-This hiking for beginners guide gives you an overview of what you need to know to start hiking.
-It covers hiking prep, what hiking snacks to bring, essential hiking gear, how to stay safe when hiking and so much more.
+This hiking for beginners guide gives you an overview of what you need to hit the trails with confidence.
+It covers preparation for your hike, what snacks to bring, essential hiking gear, how to find fellow hikers to go with, how to stay safe and so much more.

 I love hiking and am passionate about getting more people out hitting the trails.
 But I also know how confusing it is when you’re starting out.